Puppies and Dogs

-- Dogs also require regular treatment for external parasites, especially fleas and ticks.
+- Dogs also require monthly treatment for external parasites, especially fleas and ticks.
+Many of the prescription products now available conveniently combine protection for fleas, roundworm, lungworm and ticks all in one tasty tablet.
 Please contact us for individual advice.

 - We have separate dog kennels in all our branches as well as separate isolation kennels for infectious cases.
-We also use Adaptil diffusers to help further reduce stress.
+We also use Adaptil and Pet Remedy diffusers to help further reduce stress.

 - We provide comprehensive medical and surgical care, including orthopaedic surgery.
-More complex orthopaedic surgery is done at our Cardiff Hospital.
+More complex orthopaedic surgery is done at Valley Veterinary Hospital.